 This chapter describes how to import SQL code from a text file into InterSystems SQL.
-When you import SQL code, the InterSystems IRIS Data Platform™ prepares and executes each line of SQL using Dynamic SQL.
+When you import SQL code, InterSystems IRIS® data platform prepares and executes each line of SQL using Dynamic SQL.
 If it encounters a line of code it cannot parse, SQL import skips over that line of code and continues to prepare and execute subsequent lines until it reaches the end of the file.
 All SQL code import operations import to the current namespace.

-SQL Import is primarily used to import Data Definition Language (DDL) statements, such as CREATE TABLE, and to populate tables using INSERT, UPDATE, and DELETE statements.
-SQL import does prepare and execute SELECT statements, but does not create a result set.
+SQL Import is primarily used to import Data Definition Language (DDL) commands, such as CREATE TABLE, and to populate tables using INSERT, UPDATE, and DELETE commands.
+SQL import does prepare and execute SELECT queries, but does not create a result set.

 SQL import can be used to import InterSystems SQL code.
-It can also be used for code migration, to import SQL code from other vendors (FDBMS, Informix, Interbase, MSSQLServer, MySQL, Oracle, Sybase).
+It can also be used for code migration, to import SQL code from other vendors (FDBMS, Informix, InterBase, MSSQLServer, MySQL, Oracle, Sybase).
 Code from other vendors is converted to InterSystems SQL code and executed.
-SQL import cannot import all SQL statements into InterSystems SQL.
-It imports those statements and clauses that are compatible with the InterSystems IRIS implementation of the SQL standard.
+SQL import cannot import all SQL commands into InterSystems SQL.
+It imports those commands and clauses that are compatible with the InterSystems IRIS implementation of the SQL standard.
 Incompatible features are commonly parsed, but ignored.

 This chapter describes importing different types of SQL code:

-You can import InterSystems SQL code from a text file using either of the following methods:
+You can import InterSystems SQL code from a text file using either of the following %SYSTEM.SQL.Schema methods:

-is a general-purpose SQL import method.
+ImportDDL() is a general-purpose SQL import method.
 This method runs as a background (non-interactive) process.
-To import InterSystems SQL you specify IRIS as the first parameter.
+To import InterSystems SQL you specify “IRIS” as the third parameter.

-The following example imports the InterSystems SQL code file mysqlcode.txt, executing its SQL statements in the current namespace:
+The following example imports the InterSystems IRIS SQL code file pathname mysqlcode.txt, executing the SQL commands listed in that file in the current namespace:

 An SQL text file must be an unformatted file such as a .txt file.
-Each SQL statement must begin on its own line.
-An SQL statement may be broken into multiple lines and indentation is permitted.
-By default, each SQL statement must be followed by a GO statement on its own line.
+Each SQL command must begin on its own line.
+An SQL command may be broken into multiple lines and indentation is permitted.
+Each SQL command must be followed by a GO statement on its own line.

 The following is an example of a valid InterSystems SQL import file text:

-Not all valid InterSystems SQL code statements can be imported.
+Not all valid InterSystems SQL commands can be imported.
 The following is a list of supported InterSystems SQL commands: